Spain Explained

 Preparing a will

-A husband and wife must each make separate wills.
-The will is prepared as a bilingual version – one in Spanish and the other in the chosen language.
-The will is then taken to the Notary’s office where it is signed and certified.
-The Notary keeps the original and you will be forwarded a copy for your records.
-The will is then registered in the central will registry in Madrid (Registro Central de Ultimas Voluntades).
+A husband and wife must each make a separate will.
+The will is drawn up in two languages – one in Spanish and the other in the chosen language.
+The will is then taken to the notary where it is signed and authenticated.
+The notary will keep the original and you will receive a copy for your records.
+The will is then registered at the Central Wills Registry in Madrid (Registro Central de Actos de Última Voluntad).

-Any will you might grant later on in your home country should clearly state that it only refers to assets in that country.
+Any will you make later in your home country should make it clear that it applies only to assets in that country.

-Otherwise, it takes precedence if it includes reference to ‘everything’ and is dated after the Spanish will.
-This can mean that your Spanish assets are distributed in the same way as your assets in your home country, which may not reflect your wishes.
+Otherwise, it will take precedence if it refers to ‘everything’ and is dated after the Spanish will.
+This may mean that your Spanish assets are distributed in the same way as your home country assets, which may not reflect your wishes.

-Once you have made a will you should ideally inform your inheritors about what to expect and whom to contact.
+Once you have made a will, it is best to let your heirs know what to expect and who to contact.

 Changing your will

 All Spanish wills are registered in Madrid.
-This has advantages and disadvantages.
-It does mean that a copy of your most recent Spanish will can always be located easily.
+This has both advantages and disadvantages.
+It means that a copy of your latest Spanish will is always easy to find.

-However, it also means that you can’t just make changes too it.
-The whole will must be re-written if you change your mind or circumstances alter.
-Because of this you might be advised not to specify in too much detail when you make your will.
+However, it also means that you can’t just make changes to it.
+The whole will has to be rewritten if you change your mind or circumstances change.
+For this reason, you may be advised not to go into too much detail when making your will.

 Donating property

-You will still have to declare a tax on the property that you give away.
-This is known as donation tax (Impuesto de Sucesiones y Donaciones).
-In addition, you will still have to pay fees such as notary, land registry and solicitors’ fees.
+You will still have to pay tax on the property you are giving away.
+This is called the Inheritance and Gift Tax (Impuesto sobre Sucesiones y Donaciones).
+You will also have to pay fees such as notary, land registry and lawyer’s fees.

-However, there are advantages to taking this approach as you can sort out your assets and ensure that all taxes are declared in your own lifetime.
-It can also mean that there is no need for your children to seek a power of attorney in the future if your health is deteriorating.
-However, you do want to be sure that it’s the right step to take for you and your family.
+However, there are advantages to this approach, as it allows you to organise your assets and ensure that all taxes are declared during your lifetime.
+It can also mean that if your health deteriorates, your children will not have to apply for a power of attorney in the future.
+Of course, always make sure that this is the right move for you and your family.

-The prospect of Brexit means that there can be significant financial savings for British nationals taking this option now rather than waiting for Britain to leave the EU.
-Donating your property does not mean that you can no longer live in the property.
-However, officially the property no longer belongs to you and decisions relating to it will fall to those who are now the official owners.
+Donating your property does not mean that you can no longer live in it.
+However, you will no longer officially own the property and decisions regarding it will be made by those who are now the official owners.

-Taking these measures sooner rather than later can make the whole process easier and cheaper for those you are bequething your property to.
+Taking these steps sooner rather than later can make the whole process easier and cheaper for those you are bequeathing your property to.

 New Call-to-action